osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 \rho = x \cos \theta + y \sin \theta
 $$

-For implementation a set of discrete values for $$\rho$$ and $$\theta$$ are chosen and using the above formula the corresponding $$\rho$$ values are computed and discretized.
+For implementation a set of discrete values for $\rho$ and $\theta$ are chosen and using the above formula the corresponding $\rho$ values are computed and discretized.
 Then, in an accumulator array that represents the possible line configurations, votes are collected.
-The more votes a set of parameters $$(\rho, \theta)$$ has, the more points in the binarized image lay on this line.
+The more votes a set of parameters $(\rho, \theta)$ has, the more points in the binarized image lay on this line.

 An efficient numpy implementation is given below: